Wonderfall/wonderfall.github.io/content/posts/docker-hardening.md

 - Keep the host kernel, Docker and the OCI runtime updated.
 - Consider the usage of user namespaces.

-By the way, it goes without saying that any user (or container) who has access to the Docker daemon should be considered as privileged as root.
-It should only be owned by root, and if that doesn't work with your environment, use Docker rootless or Podman.
+By the way, it goes without saying that any user who has access to the Docker daemon should be considered as privileged as root.
+Mounting the Docker socket (`/var/run/docker.sock`) in a container makes it highly privileged, and so it should be avoided.
+The socket should only be owned by root, and if that doesn't work with your environment, use Docker rootless or Podman.

 ### Avoiding root
 root can be avoided in different ways in the final container: